eXist-db/eXide/Readme.md

 also how development on eXide is done.

 To build eXide from scratch,
 you should first get eXist-db from SVN and build it (build.sh/build.bat).
-Next, clone eXide into a sub-directory, e.g.:
+Next, clone eXide into a directory, e.g.:

      git clone git://github.com/wolfgangmm/eXide.git eXideDev
      cd eXideDev